Building Positive, Healthy Relationships: 6 Helpful Benefits

 Forgiveness is a choice.
 Building positive relationships requires us to understand the benefits of forgiveness.

-At 22, I would have argued this point, but now I know the importance of forgiveness in order to build a healthy relationship.
-Once you understand the benefits of forgiveness it is easier to practice forgiving.
+At 22, I would have argued this point, but now embrace the importance of forgiveness in healthy relationships.

 When building positive relationships, you will have many opportunities to practice forgiveness despite how much you love the person.